 1.PyCharm Add External Library Steps.

-This example will demo the PyCharm import library process step by step, it uses the PyCharm macOS version, the PyCharm Windows or Linux version is similar.
+- This example will demo the PyCharm import library process step by step, it uses the PyCharm macOS version, and the PyCharm Windows or Linux version is similar.

 - Open PyCharm, click PyCharm —> Preferences menu item.